sap-tutorials/Tutorials/tutorials/s4sdk-vdm-retrieve-business-partners/s4sdk-vdm-retrieve-business-partners.md

 Look out for the method called `runCacheable` and select the text `Collections.emptyList()`.
 ![Select text in method](2-2-select-text.png)

-Replace the highlighted text with the following code snippet:
+Replace the highlighted text with the following code snippet.
+Either copy and paste the code, or try typing it into the IDE to experience the discover the capabilities of the SAP S/4HANA Cloud SDK:
 ```java
 service.getAllBusinessPartner()
     .select(BusinessPartner.BUSINESS_PARTNER,BusinessPartner.LAST_NAME, BusinessPartner.FIRST_NAME)